 Arterial pulse volume = (Fmax - Fmin) × (Tmin - Tmax).
 Similarly, the cervical venous blood flow (VBF) was calculated by summing the venous flows in the left and right IJVs and EVs.
 A correction factor was applied to the amplitude of the internal jugular flow so that the mean total inflow arterial rate equalled the mean total outflow venous rate.
 The difference in total arterial and total venous flows over a CC corresponds to the arteriovenous (AV) curve, which is shown in Figure 2.
 After integration, the area under the curve represents the AV stroke volume (SV) and corresponds to the total blood volume mobilized in either caudal (output) or cranial (input) directions during the CC.
 In addition, we calculated the cervical arteriovenous delay (AVD), which corresponds to the time difference between the arterial systolic maximum flow peak (in the ICA) and the venous maximum peak (in the IJV).
 The AVD is expressed in milliseconds or as a percentage of the CC.
 Lastly, analysis of the CSF flow curves at aqueductal and cervical levels yielded the CSF SVs, which represent the oscillatory CSF volume displaced in both directions through the given ROI at each level .

-Additional file 1: 3-D global animation of CSF and cerebral vascular flows.
+An additional file presents cerebral flows animation (Additional file 1.
+3-D global animation of CSF and cerebral vascular flows).
 This video of an NPH patient was created by merging PC-MRI data sets with morphological MR images.
 It shows animated CSF/blood flows through the aqueduct of Sylvius, the C2-C3 subarachnoid spaces, the internal and vertebral carotid arteries and the jugular veins during the cardiac cycle.
-(MPG 15 MB)